1982 FIFA World Cup: Mascot

 Naranjito, the official mascot of the 1982 tournament, is featured in this vintage collection of Spanish keychains.

 The official mascot of this World Cup was Naranjito, a male anthropomorphised orange, a typical fruit in Spain, wearing the kit of the host's national team.
 It was designed by José María Martín and María Dolores Salto from the marketing agency Publicidad Bellido.
 Its name comes from naranja, the Spanish word for orange, and the diminutive suffix "-ito".

 Match ball

 Adidas Tango España, the official match ball of Spain '82.

 The match ball for 1982 World Cup, manufactured by Adidas, was the Tango España.

 Television series

 Football in Action (Fútbol en acción) is an educational animated television series about football produced by BRB Internacional and Televisión Española (TVE).
 The main character is a twelve-year-old Naranjito, who is accompanied on his adventures by his friends: Clementina (a mandarin orange), Citronio (a lemon), and Imarchi (a robot).
 The series talks about the rules of football and the history of the World Cup.
 Its 26 episodes of 25 minutes each were first aired in 1981–82 on TVE 1.

 Poster

 The official poster was designed by Joan Miró.

+Controversies

+The final match in group 2 between West Germany and Austria, the "Disgrace of Gijón", was controversial because of accusations of match fixing.
+It led to a rule change so that the final two games in each group were played simultaneously in subsequent World Cups.

+There was some consideration given as to whether England, Northern Ireland, and Scotland would withdraw from the tournament because of the Falklands War between Argentina and the United Kingdom.
+A directive issued by the British sports minister Neil Macfarlane in April, at the start of the conflict, suggested that there should be no contact between British representative teams and Argentina.
+This directive was not rescinded until August, following the end of the tournament and of the hostilities.
+Macfarlane reported to Prime Minister Margaret Thatcher that some players and officials were uneasy about participating because of the casualties suffered by British forces, and the strong diplomatic ties between Argentina and Spain.
+FIFA later advised the British Government that there was no prospect that Argentina (the defending champions) would be asked to withdraw, and it also became apparent that no other countries would withdraw from the tournament.
+It was decided by Cabinet Secretary Robert Armstrong to allow the British national teams to participate so that Argentina could not use their absence for propaganda purposes, reversing the intended effect of applying political pressure onto Argentina.